Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems: Linear Time with high probability

 Similarly, for $\eps \in(0,1/2)$, given an instance of a $\,(1+\eps)$-\NDP defined by a set of $n$ points in $\Re^d$, with a $(1+\eps)$-decider having (deterministic, or high probability) running time $O(n/\eps^c)$, then one can $(1+\eps)$-approximate the optimal value for this \NDP, in $O(n/\eps^c)$ time, with high probability. \end{theorem}

 \begin{corollary} All the applications of \secref{applications} can be modified so that their running time bound holds not only in expectation, but also with high probability. \end{corollary}

-\begin{remark} Note, that the above high probability guarantee is in the size of the input.
+\begin{remark} Note that the above high probability guarantee is in the size of the input.
 As such, in later iterations of the algorithm, when the input size of the subproblem is no longer polynomial in $n$ (say, the subproblem size is $O(\polylog n)$), the high probability guarantee is no longer meaningful.

 Fortunately, this is a minor technicality -- once the subproblem size drops below $n / \log n$, the remaining running time of \ndpAlg is $O(n)$, with high probability.
-This follows by a simple direct argument -- by the Chernoff inequality, after $\Theta( \log n)$ iterations, with high probability at least $\log_{16/15} n$ iterations are successful, see the proof of \lemref{time} for details.
+A simple direct argument implies this -- by the Chernoff inequality, after $\Theta( \log n)$ iterations, with high probability at least $\log_{16/15} n$ iterations are successful, see the proof of \lemref{time} for details.
 After this number of successful iterations, the algorithm terminates.
 This implies that the remaining running time is $O(n)$, with high probability, once the subproblem size is $O(n / \log n)$.

 As such, our new high-probability algorithm is needed only in the initial ``heavy'' iterations of the \ndpAlg algorithm, until the subproblem size drops below $O(n / \log n)$. \end{remark}